Florida’s Reopening Party Season Is Already a COVID-19 Fiasco

 “I totally get people needing to socialize after quarantine,” said Alonso.
 “But I think every individual has to weigh that but remember that we’re a society, [and] need to think about potentially spreading it when they go out.”

-Dr. Charles Lockwood, senior vice president of University of South Florida Health and dean of the university’s Morsani College of Medicine, said his message to young people socializing without precautions was a simple one: “Stop.”
+Charles Lockwood, senior vice president of University of South Florida Health and dean of the university’s Morsani College of Medicine, said his message to young people socializing without precautions was a simple one: “Stop.”

 “This has been a really terrifying and interesting past month,” said Lockwood, noting that Tampa’s Hillsborough County was at first “a model of how to do it right” before “suddenly the rate of cases began to climb.”